gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

 Connect the negative battery wire (usually black) to the negative BATTERY terminal on the GBG-PCB (labeled "-").

 The GBG-PCB has reverse voltage protection, so it won't be damaged if you accidentally connect the battery backwards, it just won't turn on.

+### The PCB can be left connected to the battery.
+It does not need a switch between itself and the battery.
+The PCB has MOSFETs that stop electricity from flowing when the on/off switch is off.
+When the PCB is off it draws practically zero current (2 nanoAmps) so it will not make the battery discharge.

+# Wire the PCB to the on/off switch
+## Choose or add a switch to use as the main power on/off switch.
+### Low currents (about 4 mA) will flow through this circuit, so any wires and switches will work.
+## Connect the switch to the screw terminal labeled on/off.
+### Current can flow either way through a switch so either wire from the switch can go to either terminal.
+It doesn't matter for a switch (and I recommend just using a regular switch), but in case you're interested, the terminal closer to the battery is connected to the positive wire of the battery and the terminal closer to the left motor should be pulled to 12 Volts to turn the board on.
+### An electrical connection between the two terminals of the on/off screw terminal block will turn the PCB on.

+# Wire the Joystick

+# (optional) Wire Buttons and/or Speed Knob

 # Program the Pico
 ## Flash the firmware to the Pico